 So yours is...

-Shipped over in metal containers and then I put into glass bottles, yes :)!
-And the bottle is amber as light can break down its beneficial properties.
+Shipped over in metal containers and then we pour it into glass bottles, yes 😊!
+And the bottle is amber instead of clear as light can break down its beneficial properties.

 Alright, anything else I should know?